rzinak/oblivion/README.md

 @OblivionPreDestroy: marks a method to be executed before the bean is destroyed

+@OblivionPreShutdown: marks a method to be executed before the container is shutdown

 rn classes are instantiated automatically and we can use normally

 ### next goal